-During the three months ended March 31, 2019, we used cash to fund a variety of activities including certain working capital needs and restructuring and GE separation related costs, capital expenditures and distribution to members.
+During the three months ended March 31, 2019, we used cash to fund a variety of activities including certain working capital needs and restructuring and GE separation related costs, capital expenditures, the payment of dividends and distributions to noncontrolling interests.
 We believe that cash on hand, cash flows generated from operations and the available credit facility will provide sufficient liquidity to manage our global cash needs.